MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups.md

 2. Once a log record is written to the transaction log of the primary database, the transaction can be undone only if there is a failover at this point to a secondary that did not receive the log.
 The primary replica waits for confirmation from the synchronous-commit secondary replica.

-3. The secondary replica hardens the log and returns an acknowledgement to the primary replica.
+3. The secondary replica hardens the log and returns an acknowledgment to the primary replica.

 4. On receiving the confirmation from the secondary replica, the primary replica finishes the commit processing and sends a confirmation message to the client.